 Sep – Dec: Recruitment: Scholarship recipients are selected through an open, merit based competition, which takes place each fall.
-Any student, who meets eligibility requirements, may take part in the competition (more details here – link to recruitment details on country website or FLEX Russian website).
+Any student, who meets eligibility requirements, may take part in the competition.

-March – April: Notification: In spring, students are notified of results and accept or decline (link – same as above).
+March – April: Notification: In spring, students are notified of results and accept or decline.

 April – June: Notification follow-up: Finalists must collect and prepare many documents in order to participate in the program, including an international passport, parental permission to travel, medical certificates and forms, academic agreement, academic transcript and others (your American Councils representative will describe in detail what is required).

 June – July: Pre-Departure Orientations: Every finalist must participate in a four-day orientation designed to help students prepare for adapting to life as an exchange student in the U.S. The U.S. visa interview at the embassy or consulate happens at this time. .